Vauxhall Cavalier: Mark I (1975–1981)

-Vauxhall, from 1978 until 1979, offered the Cavalier coupé in a convertible format called the Centaur.
+Vauxhall, from 1978 until 1979, offered the Cavalier Coupé in a convertible format called the Centaur.
 Only 118 of these were made and fewer than 30 were believed to have survived by 2007.
 The cars were developed by Magraw Engineering and sold through Vauxhall dealerships on behalf of Crayford.
-The Centaur is basically a Cavalier GLS coupé 2-litre with the hard roof replaced with a soft top leaving a T-bar for strength.
+The Centaur is basically a Cavalier GLS Coupé 2-litre with the hard roof replaced with a soft top leaving a T-bar for strength.
 The floor pan was also strengthened.

-The ultimate Cavalier Mark I is the design concept by Wayne Cherry called Silver Aero.
-“Silver Aero” was a one-off Prototype build in 1980 based on the Cavalier MK1 Sportshatch.
+The Silver Aero, Wayne Cherry's design concept, is often considered the ultimate Cavalier Mark I. This was a one-off prototype built in 1980, based on the Cavalier Sportshatch.
 The car was displayed at the International Car Show at the NEC in October 1980.
 The plan was to offer existing Sportshatch owners and buyers to upgrade their car to the Silver Aero spec.
-The car has a 2.4 litre turbocharged engine which produces 150 bhp.
-Orders were taken but not enough to warrant production, and the car remains a one-off.
+The car has a 2.4-litre turbocharged engine which produces 150 bhp.
+Orders were taken, but not enough to warrant production, and the car remained a one-off.

 The original Cavalier was a relatively strong seller in Britain, even though it never quite matched the runaway sales success of the Ford Cortina, or even the sales figures attained by British Leyland's Morris Marina (which sold well throughout the 1970s despite being widely condemned in the motoring press) but it at least managed to help Vauxhall regain lost ground in a market sector where it had declined during the first half of the 1970s as Victor sales slumped.
 It also helped repair Vauxhall's image, which had been hit hard in the early 1970s by build quality and reliability issues surrounding cars like the Victor.
 Nearly 250,000 were sold, though by December 2009 just 373 remained.

 The Vauxhall Cavalier MK1 was also sold with left-hand drive in some European countries, including Denmark, Netherlands, Belgium, Norway, Italy, Sweden, Finland and Switzerland, alongside its Opel equivalent.
-The Coupe was available with the 1.3 engine and in Scandinavia the car came with Manta-style headlight wipers.
+The coupé was available with the 1.3 engine and in Scandinavia the car came with Manta-style headlight wipers.
 Vauxhalls were at one time sold alongside Opels in Europe (mostly in countries where memories of the German occupation brought about resistance to German cars) but Vauxhall announced they were pulling out of the 11 other countries where they sold cars on 6 December 1979 and export sales stopped entirely in 1981, allowing General Motors to concentrate on the Opel brand in these markets.